zulip/zulip/docs/subsystems/caching.md

 argument to `.save()` consistently, which encodes which fields on an object changed).
-This means that all we have to do is write those cache-flushing functions correctly, and people writing Zulip code won't need to think about (or even know about!) the caching in order to correctly.
+This means that all we have to do is write those cache-flushing functions correctly, and people writing Zulip code won't need to think about (or even know about!) the caching.

 Each of those flush functions basically just computes the list of cache keys that might contain data that was modified by the